Cracko298/Ice-Station-Z-Advanced-Hack-Tool/README.md

 # Notes:
 - The original [ISZ-Hack-Tool](https://github.com/ISZ-Hacker-Group/Ice-Station-Z-Hack-Tool) broke.
 (After Updating to Version 1.4 on Steam).
 - The code of the original did *NOT* work on *Most* PC(s)/Computer(s).
+- This new Version of the *ISZ-Hack-Tool* aims to be usable in almost any folder.
+However it may have a bug or two.
+- Create an issue please if you encounter any bugs, crashes/crash-logs, etc.